openflighthpc/flight-architect/INSTALL.md

 ## Basic Installation

-Metalware is a system-level package and must be installed by the `root` user.
+Underware is a system-level package and must be installed by the `root` user.

 1. Become root.